 Commonwealth Construction Limited, a full-service industrial Canadian construction firm, began in 1907.
 Currently owned by CH2M HILL of Denver, Colorado, the company maintains branches across Canada and has been involved in a number of significant Manitoba building projects throughout its long history.
 The company was particularly active during the post-war years.

-Amongst the many commercial, institutional and infrastructure projects that Commonwealth Construction has been responsible for, are the Winnipeg International Airport’s 1964 modernist terminal building, now demolished (2000 Wellington Avenue; designed by Green Blankstein Russell and Associates).
-Excavation for this project began in spring of 1960, with construction commencing that August.
+Amongst the many commercial, institutional and infrastructure projects that Commonwealth Construction has been responsible for was Winnipeg International Airport’s 1964 modernist terminal building, now demolished (2000 Wellington Avenue; designed by Green Blankstein Russell and Associates).
+Excavation for the project began in spring 1960, and construction began that August.
 Notably, the firm had previously worked on the north-west and south-east runways of the previous Stevenson airport.
-Other works include the S.S.
-Kresge Company Limited (368-374 Portage Avenue, 1954) Winnipeg location, the Polo Pork Simpson-Sears store (1485 Portage Avenue, 1959).
+Other works included the S.S.
+Kresge Company Limited Winnipeg location (368-374 Portage Avenue, 1954) and the Polo Pork Simpson-Sears store (1485 Portage Avenue, 1959).

 For many years the company worked out of offices at the Royal Bank Building, Winnipeg.
 It also at one point operated a large diesel asphalt plant, located at Rosenfeld, which was said to be the largest of its kind in Canada.